Table of Contents

 You may visualize the critical path activities as well as task durations and sequences when the critical path approach is displayed as a bar chart, such as a Gantt chart.
 Critical path tasks are normally highlighted in red in the project plan sheet, making them handy to see at a glance.

-This gives you a better grasp of which task lengths you can change and which one must remain the same.
+This gives you a better grasp of which task lengths you can change and which ones must remain the same.
 This also gives a deeper level of insight into the project's scheduling and interdependencies between the tasks.

 The critical path method is also very useful to compare actual progress with planned tasks.
-The Project Manager can recognize the tasks that are complete the projected remaining duration for the tasks that are in progress, and any new changes to the upcoming task schedule or durations.
+The Project Manager can recognize the tasks that are completed the projected remaining duration for the tasks that are in progress, and any new changes to the upcoming task schedule or durations.

 The resultant project plan when exhibited against the baseline project timeline, will offer a visual way of comparing actual progress against planned activities.

 Disadvantages of Critical Path Method (CPM):

 The Gantt Chart view will likely be your most used view for showing the critical path in MS Project.